namespacewizard/spells/README.md

 # spells
 Easy steps for Learning C++

-First we'll need to get CMake.
-Download it from https://cmake.org/download/

-If you install this, open the Terminal application:
-type: `which cmake`
-and this should print out something like:
-/usr/local/bin/cmake

 This tutorial is a big branch.
 To get started you need to copy it to your computer.